MartinaMorcos/pdsnd_github/README.md

 ### Files used
 chicago.csv

 new_york_city.csv

 washington.csv

 ### Credits
-Udacity's Nandodegree course "Programming for data Science with Python"
+Udacity's Nandodegree course "Programming for Data Science with Python"